Theory-of-Everything/nii-nvim/CONTRIBUTING.md

 local myvarinline = nil -- small one-liners can be commented inline too (does not apply for blocks)

+cmd('syntax enable') 	-- Try to keep one-liners o.rnu = true         	-- tabbed the same distance
+o.nu = true         	-- away from code
+o.mouse = 'a'       	-- this makes comments and code
+o.cursorline = true 	-- much more readable
+o.modeline = true   	-- and keeps everything organized
+o.modelines = 5			-- for future me (or you)

+-- this is how to comment on block of code function myfunc()          -- you can't comment a block like this print('myfunc() ran!')

+   -- You CAN however comment on lines
+   -- like this, just make sure there
+   -- is a space above the comment block print('This is more cool stuff') end
 ```

 - You can format all code automatically with [stylua](https://github.com/johnnymorganz/stylua) this project's stylua configuration is in the `.stylua.toml` file
 - (you may (or may not) need to rename the stylua config file to `stylua.toml` without the dot)
+- stylua tends to mess up on-liner comments.
+It tends to keep them right next to the code, and not tabbed. (be careful of this please)

 <a name="code-conventions"></a>